mramasoud/doctor-appointment/README.md

 Patients will view allOfThe available time slots and will take on of them by entering their info.
-To use the program, you can use the Postman collection (doctor-collection)in the project or use console .
+To use the program, you can use the Postman collection (doctor-collection)in the project or use console . if you want to use console  -> logging.level.root= off

 ## Authors
 - [@mramasoud](https://github.com/mramasoud/doctor-appointment)